asears/scala/src/eclipse/README.md

 path to your Scala checkout.
 All paths in the project files are relative to this one, so nothing will work before you do so.

-  The same `SCALA_BASEDIR` variable needs to be defined as a `classpath variable` in `Java/Build Path/Classpath Variables`.
+0. The same `SCALA_BASEDIR` variable needs to be defined as a `classpath variable` in`Java/Build Path/Classpath Variables`.

-  Additionally, we start using Maven dependencies (e.g. `JUnit`) so you need to define another `classpath variable` inside Eclipse.
+0. For Maven dependencies, (e.g. `JUnit`) define another `classpath variable` inside Eclipse.
 Define `M2_REPO` in `Java/Build Path/Classpath Variables` to point to your local Maven repository (e.g. `$HOME/.m2/repository`).

-  Lastly, the JRE used by Eclipse needs to know the path to the `JLine` library, which is used by the REPL.
+0. The JRE used by Eclipse needs to know the path to the `JLine` library, which is used by the REPL.
 To set the JAR file, navigate to `Java/Installed JREs`, select the default JRE, press `Edit/Add External JARs...` and enter the path to JLine whose location is `SCALA_BASEDIR/build/deps/repl/jline-2.11.jar` (`SCALA_BASEDIR` cannot be entered, it needs to be replaced with its absolute path).